lattice0/SimpleDynDnsUpdater/README.md

 # Run with Docker (automatically starts at boot)

-Warning: if you want IPv6 in docker then your docker containers must support ip, otherwise you'll get errors.
+Warning: if you want IPv6 in docker then your docker containers must support ipv6, there are tutorials on this.
+If they don't support you'll just get a warnng every 3 minutes but things will work.

 ```
 sudo docker build -t simpledyndnsupdater .